 A long-term load forecast can be influenced by a number of factors.
 The volatility of these factors can have a major impact on the accuracy of the forecast.
-This document will cover the following eight areas.
+This document will cover the following seven areas:

 - 1. Weather,

 - 2. Economics,

 - 3. Energy Efficiency,

 - 4. Price Responsive Loads,

-- 5. On-site Distributed Generation,

-- 6. Electric Vehicles.
+- 5. Electric Vehicles.

-- 7. Large Industrial Loads, and
+- 6. Large Industrial Loads, and

-- 8. Change in ERCOT's Service Territory.
+- 7. Change in ERCOT's Service Territory.